Tadeusz Reichstein: Early life

-Reichstein was born into a Polish-Jewish family at Włocławek, Russian Empire.
+Reichstein was born on 20 July 1897 into a wealthy Polish-Jewish family with strong Polish patriotic traditions at Włocławek, Russian Empire (in the Russian Partition of Poland).
 His parents were Gastawa (Brockmann) and Izydor Reichstein.
+He was named after the 18th-century Polish national hero Tadeusz Kościuszko.
 He spent his early childhood at Kiev, where his father was an engineer.
 Due to the violent pogroms occurring all over the Russian Empire in 1905, his father began to explore emigration options for the family.
-Tadeus began his education at boarding-school in Jena, Germany and arrived in Zürich, Switzerland two years later (1907) at the age of 10.
+Tadeus began his education at a boarding school in Jena, Germany and arrived in Zürich, Switzerland two years later (1907) at the age of 10.

 Career

 Reichstein studied under Hermann Staudinger during the latter's brief stint at the Technical University of Karlsruhe.
 It was here that he met Leopold Ruzicka, also a doctoral student.

 In 1933, working in Zürich, Switzerland, at the ETHZ chemical laboratories of Ruzicka, Reichstein succeeded, independently of Sir Norman Haworth and his collaborators in the United Kingdom, in synthesizing vitamin C (ascorbic acid) in what is now called the Reichstein process.
 In 1937, he was appointed Associate Professor at ETHZ.